Over the years, Pho Hanoi has retained its original flavor and continues to attract many diners from all around the world to savor it.

 Pho Bat Da Hung Vuong – Authentic Hanoi Pho

-• Address: 37A Hung Vuong, Ba Dinh District
+- Address: 37A Hung Vuong, Ba Dinh District

-• Opening Hours: 06:00 AM – 10:00 AM and 06:00 PM – 08:30 PM
+- Opening Hours: 06:00 AM – 10:00 AM and 06:00 PM – 08:30 PM

-• Price Range: 30,000 – 55,000 VND
+- Price Range: 30,000 – 55,000 VND

 This is a well-known spot recommended by many Hanoi pho reviews.
 It’s the first Bat Da pho restaurant in the capital city, offering a unique traditional flavor.

 Pho Bat Dan attracts customers because it retains the traditional clear broth.
-The broth is the heart of a pho bowl, simmered carefully from beef marrow bones, making it sweeter and more savory.
-The pho noodles are chewy and not easily broken, while the beef is tender, succulent, and the beef fat is crispy and delicious.
-One small tip that MIA.vn wants to share with you is that when you visit Pho Bat Dan, it’s best to go with at least two people.
-One person can reserve a table while the others wait in line to order their pho.
+In fact, the broth is the heart of a pho bowl, simmered carefully from beef marrow bones, which makes it sweeter and more savory.
+Meanwhile, the pho noodles stay chewy and do not break easily, while the beef remains tender and succulent, and the beef fat turns crispy and delicious.

 Pho Thin 13 Lo Duc Hanoi

-• Address: 13 Lo Duc, Hai Ba Trung District, Hanoi
+- Address: 13 Lo Duc, Hai Ba Trung District, Hanoi

-• Price Range: From 50,000 VND to 100,000 VND
+- Price Range: From 50,000 VND to 100,000 VND

-• Opening Hours: 6:00 AM – 8:30 PM
+- Opening Hours: 6:00 AM – 8:30 PM

 Pho Thin is a renowned Hanoi pho restaurant with a history spanning over 40 years.
 It was established by Mr. Nguyen Trong Thin in 1979 and has gained recognition not only in Vietnam but also internationally.
 Pho Thin has been featured in numerous famous publications such as CNN, Reuters, South China Morning Post, all praising its impressive flavors.